-Veblate administ ration Welcome, Weblate test.
-View site / Documentation / Change password / Log out

-ome→ Weblate translations Components > Add Component

-dd Component IMPORT SPEED DOCUMENTATION

-equired fields are marked in bold.

-Component name: Android

-Display name

-URL slug: android

-Name used in URLs and filenames.

-Project: WeblateOrg ▼

-Version control system: Git ▼

-Version control system to use to access your repository containing translations.
+Veblate adminis Tration Welcome.
+Weblate test View Site / Documentation / Change Password / Log Out Components - Add Component ome > weblate translations dd Component IMPORT SPEED DOCUMENTATION equired fields are marked in i bold.
+Component name: Android Display name JRL slug: Android Name used in URLs and filenames.
+Project: WeblateOrg ▼ /ersion control system: Git ▼ Version control system to use to access your repository containing translations.
 You can also choose additional integration with third party providers to submit merge requests.
 Source code repository: weblate://weblateorg/language-names URL of a repository, use weblate://project/component to share it with other component.

-Repository push URL:

-URL of a push repository, pushing is turned off if empty.

-Repository browser:

-Link to repository browser, use ((branch)) for branch, ((filename)) and ((line)) as filename and line placeholders.

-Exported repository URL: URL of repository where users can fetch changes from Weblate

-Source string bug reporting

-address: E-mail address for reports on errors in source strings.
-Leave empty for no e-mails.

-Repository branch:

-Repository branch to translate

-Filemask: app/src/main/res/values-/strings.xml Path of files to translate relative to repository root, use instead of language code, for example: po/.po or locale//LC_MESSAGES/django.po.

-Monolingual base language app/src/main/res/values/strings.xml

-file: Filename of translation base file, containing all strings and their source; it is recommended for monolingual translation formats.

-✓ Edit base file

-Whether users will be able to edit the base file for monolingual translations.

-Template for new translations:

-Filename of file used for creating new translations.
+Repository push URL: URL of a push repository, pushing is turned off if empty.
+Repository browser: Link to repository browser, use {{branch}} for branch, {{filename}} and {{line}} as filename and line placeholders.
+Exported repository URL: URL of repository where users can fetch changes from Weblate Source string bug reporting iddress: E-mail address for reports on errors in source strings.
+Leave empty for no e-mails. tepository branch: горовногу втапен: Repository branch to translate Filemask: app/src/main/res/values-/strings.xml Path of files to translate relative to repository root, use instead of language code, for example: po/, po or locale//LC_MESSAGES/django.po.
+Nonolingual base language le: app/src/main/res/values/strings.xml 3 - 111 Filename of translation base file, containing all strings and their source; it is recommended for monolingual translation formats.
+Edit base file Whether users will be able to edi t the base file for monolingual translations.
+Femplate for new ranslations: Filename of file used for creating new translations.
 For gettext choose .pot file.

-File format: Android String Resource ▼

-Locked Locked component will not get an y translation updates.

-Allow translation propagati

-her components will cause automatic translation in this one

-■ Turn on suggestions Whether to allow translation sugg estions at all.

-Suggestion voting

-Whether users can vote for sugge

-Autoaccept suggestions: O Automatically accept suggestions with this number of votes, use 0 to turn it off.

-Translation flags:

--
+File format: Android String Resource ▼ Locked ocked component will not get a Allow translation propagate Whether translation updates in o ther components will cause automatic translation in this one ▼ Turn on suggestions Whether to allow translation sug. pestions at all.
+Suggestion voting Vhether users can vote for sugg estions.
+Autoaccept suggestions: 0 Automatically accept suggestions with this number of votes, use 0 to turn it off.
+Franslation flags: Automatically accept suggestions with this number of votes, use 0 to turn it off.
+Franslation flags: Automatically accept suggestions with this number of votes, use 0 to turn it off.
+Franslation flags: Automatically accept suggestions with this number of votes, use 0 to turn it off. ranslation flags: Automatically accept suggestions with this number of votes, use 0 to turn it off. ranslation flags: Automatically accept suggestions with this number of votes, use 0 to turn it off.
 Additional comma-separated flags to influence quality checks.
 Possible values can be found in the documentation.

-Enforced checks:

-List of checks which can not be ignored.

-Translation license: MIT License ▼

-Contributor agrees

-Contributor agreement:
+Additional comma-separated flags to influence quality checks.
+Possible values can be found in the documentation.
+Additional comma-separated flags to influence quality checks.
+Possible values can be found in the documentation.
+Additional comma-separated flags to influence quality checks.
+Possible values can be found in the documentation.
+Additional comma-separated flags to influence quality checks.
+Possible values can be found in the documentation.
+Franslation flags: Enforced checks: Additional comma-separated flags to influence quality checks.
+Possible values can be found in the documentation.
+Enforced checks: Additional comma-separated flags to influence quality checks.
+Possible values can be found in the documentation.
+Enforced checks: Additional comma-separated flags to influence quality checks.
+Possible values can be found in the documentation.